Economics

 What is Repo Rate?

-The repo rate is the interest rate at which the RBI lends money to commercial banks — the primary tool for controlling inflation and economic growth in India.
+The repo rate is the interest rate at which the Reserve Bank of India (RBI) lends money to commercial banks - India's primary tool for controlling inflation and economic growth.
+The US equivalent is the Federal Funds Rate set by the Federal Reserve's FOMC.

 Formula

-Set by RBI's Monetary Policy Committee (MPC) every 2 months
+Set by RBI's Monetary Policy Committee (MPC) every 2 months.
+US equivalent (Fed Funds Rate) is set by the FOMC eight times a year.

 How to Interpret